Grand Park: Transportation

-Direct access to the park is available on the Los Angeles Metro B Line and D Line at the Civic Center/Grand Park station.
-The park is also accessible via the Silver Line's 1st Street/Hill Street stop or its Spring Street/City Hall stop.
+Direct access to the park is available on the Los Angeles Metro B and D lines at Civic Center/Grand Park station.
+The park is also accessible via the J Line's 1st Street/Hill Street stop, or its Spring Street/City Hall stop.
 Several local, rapid and express Metro bus routes also share the same 1st Street/Hill Street stop at the civic center.

 Significant events

-The park is host to the United States' "west coast flagship" New Year's Eve celebration.
-Los Angeles' first free major public New Year's celebration, shortened to "N.Y.E.L.A.".
+The park is host to Los Angeles' first free major public New Year's Eve celebration, shortened to "N.Y.E.L.A.".
 The first edition was held December 31, 2013 – January 1, 2014.
 The first event, which included food trucks, art installations, light shows, concert stages, drew an estimated 25,000 spectators.

-Every year since, at 11:55 p.m., a light projection show is displayed onto the side of Los Angeles City Hall and other municipal buildings, displaying visual art before ultimately counting down to midnight with the crowd.
+Every year since, at 11:55 pm, a light projection show is displayed onto the side of Los Angeles City Hall and other municipal buildings, displaying visual art before ultimately counting down to midnight with the crowd.
 The art is in collaboration with The LA Music Center.
 It is intended to become an annual celebration, with the hope that it would rival other major cities' festivities in years to come.
-So much so they added fireworks in 2015-16 celebration.
+So much so they added fireworks in 2015–16 celebration.
 By the sixth annual (2018–19) event, Grand Park + The Music Center's N.Y.E.L.A. drew over 50,000 guests.
 Doubling its inaugural event attendance.
 Aloe Blacc was the featured artist in 2018–19.

 On August 30–31, 2014, Jay Z's Labor Day Made in America Festival was held in Grand Park featuring, Imagine Dragons, John Mayer, Kanye West, and many other performers.

 An Armenian genocide memorial opened in September 2016.